HamzaYousuf7/react-native-custom-components/1-ProjectStructure/Readme.md

 ### Step 3 Setup Font

-- First add react-native.config.js file at the root of your project.
-(As shown in Image below)
+- First add react-native.config.js file at the root of your project. **(As shown in Image below)**
 - Now run this command on CMD.
-This will link your fonts.
-(As shown in Image below)
+This will link your fonts. **(As shown in Image below)**
+- You can follow this article for more information: https://mehrankhandev.medium.com/ultimate-guide-to-use-custom-fonts-in-react-native-77fcdf859cf4

 ```bash
 npx react-native link